top of page

 Spinning Around

 The mighty basking shark (Cetorhinus maximus) can reach lengths of 11 metres and weigh over 5,000kg.
 They are relatively sedate and slow-moving, cruising through the water, filtering their microscopic food-stuffs into their enormous, open mouths.
 And yet, basking sharks are known to “breach”, meaning they jump out of the surface of the water!
 In fact, they often breach several times in a row… Quite a sight!
-So why do they do this?
-That is the function of breaching?
+So why on earth do they do this?
+Why bother?
+Does breaching have a function?

-Unlike their faster moving relatives which breach (including white sharks (Carcharodon carcharias), shortfin makos (Isurus oxyrinchus) and common thresher sharks (Alopias vulpinus)), basking sharks do not hunt using surprise attacks, which would require sudden, great bursts of speed.
+But unlike their faster-moving relatives, basking sharks do not hunt using surprise attacks, which would require sudden, great bursts of speed.
 In fact, they usually cruise at a leisurely 3 km per hour.
-With their mouth open up to 1 m across, they sift 500 tons of water per hour through their “gill rakers” (small cartilaginous projections from the gill arch, which form a finger-like sieve) to filter out their “zooplankton food (tiny animals such as crustaceans, and eggs and larvae of larger animals) (Compagno, 1984).
+With their mouth open up to one metre across, they sift 500 tons of water per hour through their “gill rakers” (small cartilaginous projections from the gill arch, which form a finger-like sieve) to filter out their “zooplankton food (tiny animals such as crustaceans, and eggs and larvae of larger animals) (Compagno, 1984).

-There are many hypotheses for why basking sharks breach.
-Currently, scientists are debating whether breaches are used for communication in mating or forging, or for the removal of parasites.
-We have more work to do to be certain of the function of breaching and it is very possible that the behaviour has several functions depending on the context.
+Scientists have many theories about why basking sharks breach.
+Currently, there is a debate about whether it might be for for the removal of parasites or maybe for communication with other sharks whilst mating or forging.
+We have more work to do to be certain of the function of breaching and it is very possible that the behaviour has several functions depending on the context (Rudd, 2020).

-But what is particularly interesting is the recent discovery that basking sharks favour a particular side of their body when breaching.
-This is termed "lateralisation".
-Recent tagging studies have found that the majority of basking sharks preferred to direct their breaches into a right-sided roll.
-This is similar to how a person tends to favour one hand when playing tennis or opening a door, so it is possible basking sharks are right-handed (or right-finned may be more apt!).
+But what is interesting about basking shark breaching is that they seem to favour a particular side of their body when jumping.
+Tagging studies have found that the majority of basking sharks preferred to direct their breaches into a right-sided roll.
+This "lateralisation" is similar to how a person tends to favour one hand when playing tennis or opening a door, so it is possible basking sharks are right-handed (or right-finned may be more apt!)
+(Rudd, 2020).

 Lateralisation has also been found in several species of marine mammals, and has been reported in fish across different contexts; including in relation to aggression, for communication, when foraging, during anti-predatory manoeuvres, to reduce the cost of movement, and in response to climate change (Rudd, 2020).